sadmankiba/bendability/docs/Boundaries.md

 #### Future Directions
 - See nearest long linker distance from random positions or whole chromosome.

-### Exp 2.3.
-Inspect long linker positions, length, seq, C0; rigid/flexible region around each boundary.

-#### Research Question
-*Long Linker*
-1. Occur.
-Prob. of long linkers
-2. length of long linkers.
-3. seq pattern of long linkers.
-4. C0 of long linkers.

-*Sharp Dip / Bendable*
-1. Occur prob. of sharp dip / bendable.
-2. Width of these regions
-3. within nuc / linker?

-*Strong vs. weak*
-1. Position
-2. C0

-#### Procedure
-Bndry indiv plotted with nuc, linker pos.
-Bndrs by HicExpl.
-[C9][F10]

-#### Observations
-*Long Linker*
-1. In prmtr bndry, >80% times close.
-In non-prmtr bndry, >60% times close.
-2. \>60% long linkers were very long (>100bp)
-3. 30% times runs of A, runs of T. Other times no pattern, specially very long linkers. (prob missing nuc)
-4. In promoters, about 50% times downward hill.
-In non-promoters, about 50% times downward.

-*Sharp Dip/Bendable*
-1.
-- In prmtr bndrs, About 60% times sharp dip in or close to bndry mid.
-- In non prmtr bndrs, in those with long linkers, about 70% times sharp dip.
-In those with nuc, about 30% times sharp dip.
-2. 50-100 bp
-3. 80% times sharp dip are within linker.

-*Strong vs. weak*
-1. Strong boundaries are close to TSS.
-Often at promoters.
-For example, at 322.2k and 342.6k.
-2. About 25% strong do have long linkers + sharp dip.
-Same for weaks (~-0.4).
-So, no correlation between sharp dip + strongness.
-But, >50% strong have long linkers.
-About 40% weak have long linkers.

 ## C3.
 Mean C0 in Boundaries